MathsJam/mathsjam-site/gathering/uk/archive/2025/tables.md

 ### L Let's Make a Mini Computer Game!
 (AJP)

 For anyone who wants to hangout and make a mini computer game (probably in Javascript so it's easily web hostable).
+Bring a laptop if you have one with you, but people should be able to share/work on the same laptop.

+We'll also join the Gather.town space from a laptop on the table, and sit at one of the tables in the main room, so people can join in remotely.

 ### N The Neighbours of Nibbleton (David Fox)